AST-1 Seymour (Midweek)

 AST-1 Classic Mid Week dates - Mt Seymour 2023/24:

 - December 18-19, 2023

 - February 1-2, 2024

 Canada West Mountain School has been offering avalanche skills training courses since 1982 - our 2023-24 season AST-1 Classic is built on more than 40 years of experience conducting Avalanche Skills safety training to the highest standard possible.
 All Canada West Mountain School AST courses include an enhanced online learning module through our Virtual Classroom, allowing for greater flexibility and improved learning options.

 The Seymour AST-1 Classic course focuses on teaching practical methods of understanding, recognizing and avoiding avalanche hazards, including terrain evaluation, effective decision making, group management, safe route finding, snowpack structure, weather, and avalanche rescue techniques.

 The AST-1 format includes:

-- 3 hours of Virtual Online learning prior to the 2-day practical sessions
+- 3 hours of self-paced Online learning in advance of the 2-day practical sessions

 - 2 days of practical training combining classroom activities, outdoor practice, and on-snow field work in a local backcountry area.